 The lively community of White Rock

 White Rock is a destination for a reason!
-This laidback community of 20,000, tucked into five square kilometres along Semiahmoo Bay, is a seaside resort and a walkable city rolled into one.
-Between the eight kilometres of sandy beaches, waterfront promenade dotted with lively little restaurants and shops, historic pier and average summer temperatures of 23°C – we like to think of it as a trendy vacation spot that Oceana PARC residents get to call home year-round!
+This laidback community of 20,000, tucked into five square kilometers along Semiahmoo Bay, is a seaside resort and a walkable city rolled into one.
+Between the eight kilometers of sandy beaches, waterfront promenade dotted with lively little restaurants and shops, historic pier and average summer temperatures of 23°C – we like to think of it as a trendy vacation spot that Oceana PARC residents get to call home year-round!
 The community is also well connected to surrounding cities, like Surrey, Delta, Langley and Vancouver, and it’s just a few minutes’ drive from the Peach Arch border crossing to the U.S.

 The perfect home, inspired by the perfect location

 Oceana PARC is designed to fit seamlessly into this incredible locale, with luxury and comfort built into every detail.
 Our modern building boasts West Coast design touches, lush green spaces and light pouring in from all angles.
 Two storeys of communal space allow ample room for games, music and art.
 Oceana PARC has even been internationally recognized for its design, winning top honours in the 2020 Senior Housing News (SHN) Architecture and Design Awards, in the Independent Living category.
 Learn more about the building and its amenities on the Oceana PARC residence page.

 White Rock really has it all, with beautiful parks and beaches, plentiful amenities and shopping galore, including big-box stores and quaint local boutiques.
 The food scene alone brings visitors from all over – everything from fish ‘n’ chip shacks to pubs hosting live music, ice cream shops and hopping brunch spots.